Catfight

-Catfight (also girl fight) is a term for an altercation between two women, often characterized as involving scratching, shoving, slapping, choking, punching, kicking, wrestling, biting, spitting, hair-pulling, and shirt-shredding.
+Catfight (also girl fight) is a term for an altercation between two women, often characterized as involving scratching, shoving, slapping, choking, punching, kicking, wrestling, biting, spitting, hair-pulling, and clothing-shredding.
 It can also be used to describe women insulting each other verbally or engaged in an intense competition for men, power, or occupational success.
 The catfight has been a staple of American news media and popular culture since the 1940s, and use of the term is often considered derogatory or belittling.
-Some observers argue that in its purest form, the word refers to two women, one blonde and the other a brunette, fighting each other.
+Some observers (e.g., Susan J. Douglas) argue that in its purest form, the word refers to two women, one blonde and the other a brunette (blonde versus brunette rivalry), fighting each other.
 However, the term is not exclusively used to indicate a fight between women, and many formal definitions do not invoke gender.

 Etymology

 The term catfight was recorded by the Oxford English Dictionary as the title and subject of an 1824 mock heroic poem by Ebenezer Mack.
 In the United States, it was first recorded as being used to describe a fight between women in an 1854 book written by Benjamin G. Ferris who wrote about Mormon women fighting over their shared husband.
 Their houses, according to Ferris, were designed to keep women "as much as possible, apart, and prevent those terrible catfights which sometimes occur, with all the accompaniments of billingsgate [vulgar and coarse language], torn caps, and broken broomsticks."
 The word cat was originally a contemptuous term for either sex, but eventually came to refer to a woman considered loose or sexually promiscuous, or one regarded as spiteful, backbiting, and malicious.